 When to prune lavender?

-Lavender should be pruned every year when the flowers begin to fade, from late July to mid-August.
-Moreover, the cut flowers make lovely bouquets that will perfume your home or wardrobes.
+Lavender should be pruned annually when the flowers begin to fade, from late July to mid-August.
+Moreover, the pruned flowers can be used to create lovely bouquets that will perfume your home or wardrobes.

 Equipment: what will you need?